monkeyboz/rss-feed-importer/readme.txt

 None at the moment

 == Changelog ==
+v.2.0.2 - Updated impressions page to allow for changes on quantics server also recreated the donate button.
+Need donations, this is a one man web development company.

 v.2.0.1 - Updated wordpress feed_info and feed_search issue as well as placing new monitization options and social sharing on the blogging sections.
 Should allow for better scaling later down the line.

 v.2.0 - Updated with listings of feeds as well as the ability to delete directly from the plugin.
 Also have added the ability to view impressions.